pekkah/Tanka.Markdown/readme.md

 # Features

-* Parse markdown into a document
+* Parse markdown into a document structure
 * Render markdown document as html

 # Supported Blocks